djcurr/heatEquationVisualization/README.md

 ## Documentation

-For detailed documentation on the architecture and code of `heatEquationVisualization`, check out our Doxygen documentation.
+For detailed documentation on the architecture and code of `heatEquationVisualization`, check out the Doxygen documentation.
 It provides a complete overview of all classes and methods, along with their interactions and dependencies.
 You can access this documentation by navigating to the `/docs` directory after cloning the repository or view it online at [GitHub Pages](https://djcurr.github.io/heatEquationVisualization/inherits.html).